diamante0018/ExtensionScript/README.md

 I don't have a fancy pdf with all the feautures.
 I don't have time for it.
 Most commands work now so the js plugin should contain all of them.
 In addition it is now possible to put this dll [RemoveTeknoChecks](https://github.com/diamante0018/RemoveTeknoChecks) in the game folder (the same as IS) so that we can nop a few checks here and there to make the server more 'fun' like using weird clantags and titles.
+A few things to know:
+In the server.cfg set these dvars with the values you wish or the will be set to their default value described below sv_balanceInterval 15 sv_autoBalance 1 sv_Bounce 1